Walking over Lemons

 Tel: 0034 678 298 497

-See also "Walking with a Camera" and "Walking with Nature" guided walking holiday.
+See also "Winter Walking" and "Walking with Nature" guided walking holiday.

 "As the year before the enjoyment of being there and eating excellent food and talking and walking will still pull me back.
 My favourite walk was on the last day.
 The size of that valley, the snow, ibex and the sound of waterfalls and coming back to Capileira is a lovely memory."